EdDataScienceEES/tutorial-shaistilman/index.md

 A **large Sum of Sq** for a predictor suggests that the predictor is important for explaining the response variable and therefore should be kept in the model.
 Therfore, a small Sum of Sq value suggests that the model is not that important for explaining the response variable and should potentially be removed from the model.

 ---
-Together with metrics like AIC and the F-statistic, these measures guide us in deciding which predictors to include or exclude in the model.
+These measures guide us in deciding which predictors to include or exclude in the model.
 So now that we have all of our evaluation metrics we can start having a look at our R functions and understanding their output!